f4exb/sdrangel/plugins/feature/antennatools/readme.md

 * MHz - A frequency can be manually entered in (7) in MHz.
 * Device set N - The frequency automatically tracks the centre frequency of Device Set N.

-<h3>9: Efficiency<h3>
+<h3>9: Efficiency</h3>

 Specifies the efficiency of the dish in %.
-When entered, the calculator will calculate the gain (16), according to the entered frequency and dimensions.
+When entered, the calculator will calculate the gain (16), according to the entered frequency (7) and dimensions (10 & 11).

 <h3>10: Diameter</h3>